sed-pro-inria/tools-training/1-vers/git.md

 ## Local version control (only one Git repository)

-We start working on a repository alone.
+We start working on a single repository.

 In this section, we will learn the core concepts of Git:
-    - staging area,
     - commits,
+    - staging area (index),
     - branches.

 Start by creating a new empty directory to experiment with Git: